Learn About Becoming an eNotary

 In order to be an electronic notary, you must first be a commissioned Virginia notary public.
 If you are not currently a commissioned notary in Virginia, please complete the application found on the Secretary of Commonwealth's notary website.
 Once you have received your commission certificate from the circuit court, you can apply to become an electronic notary.

-A $45.00 fee must accompany your Electronic Notary Application, which is submitted via online payment using a Visa, Mastercard or American Express at the end of the online application.
+A $45.00 (non-refundable) fee must accompany your Electronic Notary Application, which is submitted via online payment using a Visa, Mastercard or American Express at the end of the online application.

 IMPORTANT INSTRUCTIONS - PLEASE READ AND UNDERSTAND

 It is important that you are aware of the following information before submitting your application to become an electronic notary public.

 It may be helpful for you to re-read pages 6-9 of the Virginia Notary Handbook, and the Electronic Notarization Assurance Standard, which includes the requirements for an electronic stamp/seal, before proceeding with your application.

 NOTE: The Electronic Notary Application requires that you provide your notary commission number, a valid email address and your name the way it reads on your current notary commission certificate.
 If you are unsure of how your current notary commission name reads, email a request to email@example.com

 Pursuant to § 47.1-7 of the Code of Virginia, each applicant to become an Electronic Notary must submit a registration form that includes the following information:

 - The applicant's full legal and official notary names.

 - A general description of the technology or technologies the applicant will use to create an electronic signature in performing official acts as an Electronic Notary.
 The software/hardware vendor you elect to use can assist you by providing this description.